-- Protect records from loss, damage or deletion and back them up regularly - Retain all records related to any pending or threatened litigation or government investigation until otherwise directed by a company lawyer - Dispose of all records (electronic and physical) according to retention and disposal schedules
+- Protect records from loss, damage or deletion, and back them up regularly - Retain all records related to any pending or threatened litigation or government investigation until otherwise directed by a company lawyer - Dispose of all records (electronic and physical) according to retention and disposal schedules

 It may be a criminal offense to destroy or falsify documents or e-mails related to a legal proceeding.
-Contact the Enterprise Compliance team if you have questions about retention policies or if you have legal questions about whether a document should be retained.
+Contact the Records & Information Governance team if you have questions about retention policies.
+If you have legal questions about whether a document should be retained, contact a company lawyer.

-Records & Information Governance on the Intranet
+PRecords & Information Governance on the Hub